What is Net Promoter Score (NPS)?

-So what’s my point?
 Well it comes back to my experience of how these measures are used.
 Over-reliance on one number, whether NPS, average score, top 2 box…, can lead to misleading conclusions being drawn.
 If there is a sudden change to the measure, alarm bells start ringing.
 But the underlying trends may have been there all along, if only the picture was studied in more detail.

-This is fine when looking at countries in isolation, but making comparisons or attempting to merge for a single headline figure can become a big problem.
+This is fine when looking at countries in isolation but making comparisons or attempting to merge for a single headline figure can become a big problem.
 This is potentially true of any measure, but with NPS so widely used, it’s now a major factor in Global customer experience programmes.

 So back to the original question, “Would you recommend NPS to a friend or colleague?”
 Yes, but…

 - Yes because it works around the world as a consistent measure, but no because you have to factor in cultural bias.

 Any measure used in isolation, without an appreciation of the of the underlying data trends, will ignore potentially critical nuances.
 Obsessive focus on a single measure can miss key areas of dissatisfaction or exemplary customer service.
-Sure it’s a really useful measure, and a desire to improve the NPS score will inevitable improve the customer experience, but don’t ignore the bigger picture.
+Sure, it’s a really useful measure, and a desire to improve the NPS score will inevitable improve the customer experience, but don’t ignore the bigger picture.